 each sunk in their

-but my daughter sits atop a self-made mountain of difficulty and fear,
+My daughter sits atop a mountain of fear and pain,

-a pariah now, her only option is rehabilitation.
+I believe her only option may be rehabilitation.

-I cannot dwell on her twisting agony, only in the hope
+I must not dwell on her agony, only on the hope

 that she will soon be free within her mind;

-I paste the faintest wry smile across my face.
+I force the faintest wry smile across my face.

-my whirling dervish has been guilty of a deluge of evil crimes
+My whirling dervish has committed a deluge of terrible crimes

 ©Jane Paterson Basil